andresg614/LogParser/README.md

 # LogParser
-Executable jat to parser log files
+Executable jar to parser log files, save them in the BD and make search for IP that over pass a threshold